sinaahmadi/sinaahmadi.github.io/_posts/2019-04-16-text-pre-processing-with-bash.md

 Recall that `echo` displays a text on standard output.

 Any characters that `iconv` does not know how to convert will be replaced with question marks.
 This may not be good when conversion accuracy matters.
-However, when dealing with large number of files, I would personally prefer having a bunch of `?`s to prevent any text reading errors!
+However, when dealing with large number of files, I personally prefer having a bunch of `?`s to prevent any text reading errors!

-### Replace characters with `tr`
+### Replace characters using `tr`
 #### Syntax: `tr [options] [set1] [set2]`

-Replacing or removing specific characters is also part of text pre-processing.
-For instance, unnecessary spaces or newlines may not be welcomed for some tasks. tr`, abbreviation of *translate* or *transliterate*, is a very useful command which deals with such cases.
+Replacing or removing specific characters is also a part of text pre-processing.
+For instance, unnecessary spaces or newlines may not be welcomed for some tasks. `tr`, abbreviation of *translate* or *transliterate*, is a very useful command which deals with such cases.

 Suppose that you have the following text in Greek, where `;` is normally used as `?`, and you want to replace `;` with `?`: